Roche/pyreadstat/README.md

 * Dates, datetimes and times in SPSS POR files are not translated to python dates, datetimes and times, but stay as timestamps.
 * Cannot write SAS sas7bdat and xport version 8 (version 5 is supported).
 Those files can be written but not read in SAS and therefore are not supported in pyreadstat.
-SPSS por files can also not be written at the moment.

 Converting data types from foreign applications into python some times also bring some limitations: